nexus-codes/Scoop-Spotify/README.md

 - If BlockTheSpot is ever reset, `blockthespot` can be run to reapply it.
 This usually happens after running Spicetify commands, and running `spicetify-apply` rather than `spicetify apply` ensures that BlockTheSpot is enabled if it is installed.
+- Does not remove the Upgrade button, but all ads are blocked

 ### spicetify-autoVolume